-All this means that you need access to a Twitter account.
-If you do not have one-or if you prefer not to use a personal account for this class-please do not hesitate to create a new, disposable account.
-I strongly encourage you to create a disposable account if for any reason you prefer not to share your personal account for classroom activities.
-You are not required to have an account connected to your real name or any other personal details.
+This means that you need a Twitter account.
+If you do not have one-or if you prefer not to use your personal account-feel free to create a disposable one.
+You are also not required to use an account connected to your real name or any other personal information.
+I strongly encourage you to create a disposable account if you prefer not to use a personal account for this course.

-In making these decisions, please keep in mind that people outside of this class-and even outside of the UB community-can see what you are saying.
+In making these decisions, keep in mind that people outside of class-and even outside of the UB community-can see what you are saying.

-For my part, I will never reveal to anyone which student is connected to which Twitter account.
-I want you to be comfortable in having open and honest engagement with the course material.
+For my part, I will never reveal which student is connected to which Twitter account.
+I want you to be comfortable having open and honest engagement with each other and with the material.
 Alternatively, it is also fine if you use multiple Twitter accounts for this course.
-That is, you might use your regular account to tweet about things that your Twitter followers and friends may find interesting, while also using a disposable account to tweet about things you would rather not connect to your name.
+That is, you might use your regular account to tweet about things that your Twitter followers and friends may find interesting, while also using a disposable account to tweet about things you would rather not have connected to your name.
 While juggling two different accounts can be tricky, this offers you the potential of having the best of both options.

-I do require that you send me the name(s) of the account(s) you want me to track for this class and that you make sure the contents of your account are publicly viewable.
-So even if your account is not connected to your real name, I still know that account belongs to you and can determine your participation grade.
+I do require that you send me the name(s) of the account(s) you want me to track for this class and that you make sure the contents of your account is publicly viewable.
+So even if your account is not connected to your real name, I will still know which account belongs to you and can determine your participation grade.